Documentation Revision Date: 2025-06-21

 ---|---|---|

-Date | Date of the research flights (RFs). |
+Date | YYYY-MM-DD | Date of the research flight (RF). |

+Region | Region covered during flight: MA (Mid-Atlantic), MW (Mid-West), and South (Southern region around the Gulf states).
 The regions encompass a variety of biomes (Midwest agriculture, Northeast forests, Southeast coastal forests, and agriculture) and oil and gas extraction zones.
-Each region is large enough to encompass the weather systems that are the target of the project, and the regions encompass a broad range of mid-latitude weather environments.
-We conducted the RFs by operating out of NASA’s Langley Research Center and NASA’s Wallops Flight Facility for the MA region; Lincoln, Nebraska for the MW region; and Shreveport, Louisiana, for the South region. |
+Each region is large enough to encompass the weather systems that are the target of the project, and the regions encompass a broad range of mid-latitude weather environments. | |

-Weather Conditions | A brief description of prevailing synoptic weather conditions that are the target for the flight. | Detailed weather reports are provided in the Weather Details column. |
+Weather_conditions | A brief description of prevailing synoptic weather conditions that are the target for the flight.
+Detailed reports are provided in the Weather Details files. | |

 Application and Derivation

 Each 6-week campaign accurately and precisely quantified anomalies in atmospheric carbon, also known as carbon flux.
-Accurate carbon flux data is necessary to address all terrestrial carbon cycle science questions.
+Accurate carbon flux data are necessary to address all terrestrial carbon cycle science questions.
 ACT-America addressed the three primary sources of uncertainty in atmospheric inversions—transport error, prior flux uncertainty, and limited data density.

 ACT-America advances society’s ability to predict and manage future climate change by enabling policy-relevant quantification of the carbon cycle.
 Sources and sinks of atmospheric carbon dioxide (CO2) and methane (CH4) are poorly known at regional to continental scales.
 ACT-America enables and demonstrates a new generation of atmospheric inversion systems for quantifying CO2 and CH4 sources and sinks.